filters.lib

 (fi.)dcblockerat

-DC blocker with configurable break frequency.
-The amplitude response is substantially flat above , and sloped at about +6 dB/octave below .
-Derived from the analog transfer function: (which can be seen as a 1st-order Butterworth highpass filter) by the low-frequency-matching bilinear transform method (i.e., the standard frequency-scaling constant 2*SR).
+DC blocker with configurable "break frequency".
+The amplitude response is substantially flat above fb, and sloped at about +6 dB/octave below fb.
+Derived from the analog transfer function: (which can be seen as a 1st-order Butterworth highpass filter) by the low-frequency-matching bilinear transform method (i.e., using the typical frequency-scaling constant 2*SR).

 Usage